latex3/unicode-data/README.md

 - "IS" (infix separator)
 - "CM" (combining marks)

-All code points of class "ID" are assigned to a `\XeTeXcharclass`, but for other classes this only occurs when they fall into east Asian width type "F", "H" or "W" (full-, half- and wide-width).
+All code points of classes "ID" and "CJ" are assigned to a `\XeTeXcharclass`, but for other classes this only occurs when they fall into east Asian width type "F", "H" or "W" (full-, half- and wide-width).

 The following mappings between Unicode and XeTeX classes occur
-- "ID" is class 1
+- "ID" and "CJ" are class 1
 - "OP" is class 2
 - "CL", "NS", "EX", "IS" are class 3
 - "CM" is class 256 (ignored)